 Then add butternut squash pieces along with a cup of water, bring it to boil.
 Add salt and turmeric powder.
 Keep covered and cook until they become soft.

 Now add cooked chenna dal and continue to cook for about 3-4 minutes or until dal and squash blends well with each other.

 Butternut squash kootu

 - Chop onion into fine pieces.
-Slit green chilies.
-Wash and clean Curry leaves.
+Slit green chili.
+Wash and clean curry leaves.
 Peel the skin of butternut squash using the peeler.

 - Chop the squash into small sized cubes.

-- Heat oil in a pan.
-Add mustard seeds followed by Urad dal.
+- Heat oil in a pan over medium heat.
+Add mustard seeds followed by urad dal.
 Allow mustard seeds to splutter in the oil.
 Then add chopped onion, curry leaves, and stilted green chilies.
 Saute until onion becomes pink and translucent.

 Serving Suggestions For Butternut Squash Kootu:

 1. Serve as a side dish to steamed rice, along with Kara Kuzhambu, vatha Kulambu.

 2. This recipe perfectly matches with Chapathi/Roti also, along with a cup of curd.